 Note: Vehicle units with forced-steer axles or axle groups will require special consideration and treatment to be defined by the Assessor and/or manufacturer.
-This note applies in particular to performances of Tables B3(a) to B3(d), and similarly to those of Tables B2(a) and B4(d).
+This note applies in particular to performances of Tables B3(a) to B3(d), and similarly to those of Tables B2(a) and B4(a) to B4(d).